romelperez/ivvy/README.md

 The form data validators have to be explicitely defined for each object property.

 The validators can be defined using [Yrel](https://github.com/romelperez/yrel) schema validations.

+Every time there is a validation there is an manager `data` update with the possibly new validation data transformation. e.g. Yrel data transformations.

 ```ts
 import { createIvvyManager } from 'ivvy'